 In recent posts, I shared my large bakery-style cinnamon rolls recipes.
 Today I'm showing you how to make them into half-size (or even smaller) cinnamon rolls.
 Despite being much smaller than their giant siblings, these mini cinnamon rolls bake up just as soft and gooey with a delicious yeast dough and brown sugar cinnamon filling.

 Now that we’re working with such small (and cute) portions, we need an equally cute name.
-We called these half-size cinnamon rolls our “Cinnamon Roll Halfsies” at Amycakes Bakery.
+We called these half-size cinnamon rolls our "Cinnamon Roll Halfsies" at Amycakes Bakery.
+I’ll walk you through exactly how to make mini cinnamon rolls with pictures and a video.

-The Super Soft Cinnamon Roll Dough
+The Bakery Method for Super Soft Cinnamon Roll Dough

 There are several keys to making sure your cinnamon roll dough is soft.
 First, we don't knead any flour into the dough.
 Instead, we mix up the stretchy and sticky dough in a bowl with a heavy-duty spatula.
 I talk more about this yeast dough in my large Bakery-Style Cinnamon Roll Recipe.